 He is member of the Royal Dutch Academy of Arts and Sciences (KNAW) since 2011.
 In 2016 he was awarded the European Grand Prix for Alzheimer’s Research.
 In 2020 he was Knighted in the Order of the Netherlands Lion by the King of the Netherlands.
 In 2021 he was elected honorary member of the European Academy of Neurology and was appointed chair of the World Dementia Council.
 In 2023 he was awarded the Bengt Winblad Life Time Achieverment award by the Alzheimer Association.

-Vice chair, Trustee and Member
+Vice Chair, Trustee and Member

 Member